ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Where To Start?

-I started going through the existing site categorizing and mapping content, images, and other stylistic details for each page.
-It became apparent pretty early on that there was a lot of duplicate content and that I could trim down the number of pages.
+I started by going through the existing site categorizing and mapping content, images, and other stylistic details for each page.
+Pretty early on it became apparent that there was a lot of duplicate content and that I could trim down the number of pages.
 Once I determined what pages I would use I ended up creating my Next.js app with TinaCMS using their [guide](https://tina.io/guides/nextjs/github/initial-setup/) to get a basic framework setup.

 TinaCMS allows for real-time editing of your site and gives you the ability to use Markdown or JSON to drive the static content on your pages.
-The static content for your site is then stored in Github and whenever you make a change and publish it is just a commit to your repo.
-It allows for users to create branches from within the browser so whenever they make changes it can go to a branch and get reviewed before being published.
+The static content for your site is then stored in Github and when you make a change it is just a commit to your repo.
+It allows for users to create branches from within the browser so changes can go to a branch and be reviewed before being published.

-I went with Next.js and TinaCMS instead of a traditional CMS is because I wanted full control of the code and to be able to use more modern frameworks.
+I went with Next.js and TinaCMS instead of a traditional CMS is because I wanted full control of the code and the potential to use more modern frameworks.

 Next.js gives you the ability to fetch data for static generation using `getStaticProps`.
 This is where you define the static content that you want your page to use and what the TinaCMS form will use.